YOU CAN BE THERE

 Released at the beginning of each year, the list uses extensive research, data from Open Doors field workers, their in-country networks, external experts and persecution analysts to quantify and analyse persecution worldwide.
 Each edition is certified by the International Institute for Religious Freedom.

-Read: 30 Years Of The World Watch ListWhat are the trends from the latest report?
+Read: 30 Years Of The World Watch ListHow can we pray?

 Please stand with us in prayer.
 As Open Doors founder, Brother Andrew, says: “Our prayers can go where we cannot… there are no borders, no prison walls, no doors that are closed to us when we pray.”
 Ephesians 6.18 reminds us, to ‘keep on praying for all the Lord’s people.’